Russian monitor Veschun: Description

 Veshchun was 201 ft long overall, with a beam of 46 ft and a draft of 10.16–10.84 ft.
 She displaced between 1500–1600 LT, and her crew numbered eight officers and 88 enlisted men in 1865.
 By 1877, this had increased to 10 officers and 100 crewmen.

 The ship was fitted with a two-cylinder, horizontal direct-acting steam engine built by the Belgian firm of Cockerill.
 It drove a single propeller using steam provided by two rectangular boilers.
 Specific information on the output of the ship's engine has not survived, but the engines for the class ranged between 340–500 ihp.
 During Veshchun's sea trials on 21 July 1864, she reached a maximum speed of 6.75 kn.
 The ship carried a maximum of 190 LT of coal, giving her a theoretical endurance of 1440 nmi at 6 kn.

-Veshchun was originally intended to be armed with a pair of 9 in smoothbore muzzle-loading guns guns purchased from Krupp of Germany and rifled in Russia.
+Veshchun was originally intended to be armed with a pair of 9 in smoothbore muzzle-loading guns purchased from Krupp of Germany and rifled in Russia.
 However, the rifling project was significantly delayed, and the ship was completed with nine-inch smoothbores instead.
 These guns lacked the penetration power needed to engage ironclads effectively, so they were replaced in 1867–68 by license-built 15 in smoothbore muzzle-loading Rodman guns.
 The Rodman guns were in turn replaced around 1876 with the originally planned nine-inch rifled guns.

 All wrought-iron armor used in the Uragan-class monitors consisted of 1 in plates, similar to the Passaic-class ships.
 The ship's side was entirely covered with three to five layers of armor plates, with the three innermost plates extending 42 in below the waterline.
 This armor was backed by wooden beams with a maximum thickness of 36 in.
 The gun turret and the pilothouse above it were protected by eleven layers of armor.
 Curved plates six layers thick protected the base of the funnel up to a height of 7 ft above the deck.
 Unlike their predecessors, the Uragans were built without deck armor to save weight, but Veshchun's deck was later prepared for the addition of 0.5 in armor plates, although these were never installed.